sandip3/Ubuntu/Ubuntu Setup Guide.md

    Replace `XXXX.X` with the version number.

-These steps should remove PyCharm Community Edition and its associated files from your system.
-Please exercise caution when deleting files, and make sure you have backups if necessary.
+With these steps, you'll conduct a digital spring cleaning, gracefully escorting PyCharm Community Edition out of your digital abode.
+Make sure to save any precious projects or configurations before embarking on this enchanting uninstallation quest. 🚀👋

 ## 15. End of Guide 📚